jrhartog/aqms-ir/README.md

 # aqms-ir
-Some tools to interact with AQMS Instrument Response part of database schema
+Tools to interact with AQMS Instrument Response part of database schema Uses the obspy Inventory class to store instrument response info